digihunch/orthweb/README.md

 [![Latest Release](https://img.shields.io/github/v/release/digihunch/orthweb)](https://github.com/digihunch/orthweb/releases/latest)
 ## Overview

-**[Orthweb](https://github.com/digihunch/orthweb)** helps imaging IT administrators operationalize **[Orthanc](https://www.orthanc-server.com/)** on AWS.
-The [documentation](https://digihunch.github.io/orthweb/) provides a step-by-step guide for deployment and discussions about the architecture.
+**[Orthweb](https://github.com/digihunch/orthweb)** helps imaging IT administrators operate **[Orthanc](https://www.orthanc-server.com/)** on AWS.
+The [documentation](https://digihunch.github.io/orthweb/) provides a step-by-step guide for deployment and discusses the architecture.

-Imaging IT administrators host Orthanc on a secure cloud platform.
-A large organization typically have a shared IT service team build their own platform with multi-VPC networking infrastructure on AWS, commonly known as a [landing zone](https://www.digihunch.com/2022/12/landing-zone-in-aws/).
-Each department in the organization deploys their own applications on their assigned portion of the network.
+Orthanc must run on a secure cloud platform.
+Large organizations typically have dedicated IT resources to build a multi-VPC networking infrastructure on AWS,  known as a [landing zone](https://www.digihunch.com/2022/12/landing-zone-in-aws/).
+Each department in the organization deploys their own applications on their assigned segments of the network.

-However, many Orthanc adopters are smaller organizations such as startups, research entities and independent health facilities (IHFs) with minimal support from their parent organizations for cloud platform.
-To fill this gap and accelerate deployment of Orthanc in the cloud, **Orthweb** project was [created](https://www.digihunch.com/2020/11/medical-imaging-web-server-deployment-pipeline/) in 2020.
+However, many Orthanc adopters are smaller organizations such as startups, research entities, independent health facilities, or departments with very loose cloud support from parent organizations.
+These adopters needs a secure and scalable cloud foundation to operate Orthanc.
+To fill this gap, **Orthweb** project was [created](https://www.digihunch.com/2020/11/medical-imaging-web-server-deployment-pipeline/) to accelerate deployment of Orthanc in the cloud.

 <img align="middle" src="docs/assets/images/Overview.png">
 <br/><br/>